sfu-cosmo/MGCobaya/README.md

 Cobaya with MGCAMB
 ===========
-This is the official repository for latest MGCAMB package to work with Cobaya.
+This is the official repository for the beta version of latest MGCAMB package to work with Cobaya.
 Specifically, it is an independent package of MGCAMB, and the Cobaya source along with other cosmological codes and data should be installed separately following the instructions on the [official Cobaya website](https://cobaya.readthedocs.io/en/latest/installation_cosmo.html)